wenqizheng326/graspi_igraph/README.md

 <br />
   If you do not have Python installed, please visit: https://www.python.org/downloads/
   <br />
-  If you do not have pip installed or is running into issues with pip, please visit: https://pip.pypa.io/en/stable/installation/
+  If you do not have pip installed or are running into issues with pip, please visit: https://pip.pypa.io/en/stable/installation/
 ```
 pip install -r requirements.txt
 ```